keboola/developers-docs/cli/templates/structure/jsonnet-files/index.md

 {:toc}

 All project [JSON files](/cli/structure/) are in a template defined by [Jsonnet](https://jsonnet.org/) files.
-Jsonnet is based on JSON syntax.
-Valid JSON is also valid Jsonnet.
+Jsonnet builds on JSON syntax, meaning that valid JSON is also valid Jsonnet.
 In addition, Jsonnet offers more language constructs, such as [conditions, cycles, and variables](https://jsonnet.org/learning/tutorial.html).